mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 Before deploying, you must have an MLflow Model.
 If you don't have one, you can create a sample scikit-learn model by following the `MLflow Tracking Quickstart <../getting-started/index.html>`.
 Remember to note down the model URI, such as ``runs:/<run_id>/model`` (or ``models:/<model_name>/<stage>`` if you registered the model in the `MLflow Model Registry <../model-registry.html>`_).

-Once you have the model readt, deploying to a local server is straightforward.
+Once you have the model ready, deploying to a local server is straightforward.
 Use the `mlflow models serve <../cli.html#mlflow-models-serve>`_ command for a one-step deployment.
 This command starts a local server that listens on the specified port and serves your model.

 .. tabs::